coursera-dl/edx-dl/.github/ISSUE_TEMPLATE.md

 specific subsection or unit if possible.

 ### Expected behaviour
-Tell us what should happen
+Tell us what should happen.

 ### Actual behaviour
-Tell us what happens instead, if the script fails and throws some exception, please copy the *entire* output of the command or the stacktrace (don't forget to obfuscate your username and password).

-If you cannot copy the exception, attach a screenshot to the bug system.
+Tell us what happens instead.
+If the script fails, please copy the *entire* output of the command or the stacktrace (don't forget to obfuscate your username and password).
+If you cannot copy the exception, attach a screenshot.